 Have you ever found yourself trapped inside a dream, wandering aimlessly around a staircase, or unable to find your way out of a building?
 Followers of Freud and other experts in the human psyche might well be able to shed light on those dreams for you.
-But there is only one person who can actually show you what such a dream feels like: that one person is Maurits C. Escher.
-In prints such as Belvedere, Other World, Up and Down, Ascending and Descending and Relativity, he shows just how lost and confused we can get inside a dream.
+But there is only one person who can actually show you what such a dream feels like: that one person is Maurits Cornelis Escher.
+In prints such as Belvedere, Other world, Up and down, Ascending and descending and Relativity, he shows just how lost and confused we can get inside a dream.
 This sensory perception can be so life-like, that it almost resembles a real experience.
 You feel as though you are ascending, whereas, in fact, half-way up you realise you are descending… or are you actually going up after all?
 Whether descending or ascending, you are trapped inside a staircase with no way out.
 And nobody seems to think this is odd.
-You’re on the ground floor in a “house of stairs”, but the ladder that you have just placed up against the wall turns out to be up against the outside wall of the top floor.
+You’re on the ground floor in a ‘house of stairs’, but the ladder that you have just placed up against the wall turns out to be up against the outside wall of the top floor.

-This folly is hugely puzzling; confusion abounds.
+This folly (an impossible or bizarre building) is hugely puzzling; confusion abounds.
 As is customary with Escher, the impossibility is barely noticeable… at least, at first.
-Your first impression is: hmmm that’s a slightly archaic-looking building.
+Your first impression is: hmmm… that’s a slightly archaic-looking building.
 This image is reinforced by the little figures dressed in late-medieval clothing.
 And yet, the scene is intriguing enough to make you want to look at it more closely.
-To “examine” it may be a more apt way of putting it.
+To ‘examine’ it may be a more apt way of putting it.
 Slowly but surely, you realise that things are not quite what they seem… so you start looking at the details.

 When you look more closely, you will see that the pillars are arranged in a most peculiar way.
 From our perspective, behind the gentleman looking into the valley, the left pillar, A, to the left of him (with the arrow) should run through to pillar B to the right of him on the balustrade.
 But, as it happens, this left pillar, A, is supporting the front of the diagonal part of the floor on which the young woman is standing.
 Or, to turn it around: the archway through which the gentleman is looking out doesn’t actually exist.
 It is an impossible construction.

-Escher describes Belvedere extensively in the Dutch publication Grafiek en Tekeningen:
+Escher describes Belvedere extensively in the Dutch book Grafiek en Tekeningen:

 ‘In the lower left foreground there lies a piece of paper on which the edges of a cube are drawn.
 Two small circles mark the places where edges cross each other.
 Which edge comes at the front and which at the back?
 In a three-dimensional world simultaneous front and back is an impossibility and so cannot be illustrated.
 Yet it is quite possible to draw an object which displays a different reality when looked at from above and from below.
 The lad sitting on the bench has got just such a cube-like absurdity in his hands.
 He gazes thoughtfully at this incomprehensible object and seems oblivious to the fact that the belvedere behind him has been built in the same impossible style.”**